Clean your face with water

 “I couldn't agree more,” says Maxine.
 It sounds like Kate is a strong believer in what the Brits call “flannels” or wash cloths to clean her complexion. (we like Warsh Cloths and wonder if she's tried them--they're perfect to clean and leave you with a fresh face, plus they exfoliate at the same time, and all you need is water).

 Many dermatologists and skin care experts, including Maxine Warsh, believe in not using anything stronger than water on your face for cleansing.
 Celebs from Salma Hayek to Kirsten Dunst to Lady Gaga say they don't use chemicals to wash their complexions (at least some of the time!) if they can help it, report style magazines.
-In fact, the 'caveman/woman?' routine, which is growing in popularity, advises never using chemicals or cleansers of any kind, including moisturizers and even makeup.
+In fact, the 'caveman/woman?' routine, which is growing in popularity, advises never using chemically-based cleansers (or even makeup or moisturizers) of any kind.

-ˆI definitely wouldn't go that far, but I would avoid cleansers and stick to water only as this does cause dryness.
+ˆI definitely wouldn't go that far.
+But I would avoid cleansers and stick to water only as this does cause dryness.
 Instead, gently wash (Warsh!) with water only and one of my cloths.
-It doesn't dry out or aggravate your complexion in any way and is good for it, in fact.
-It clears away the makeup and grime, even eye makeup, and gives a thorough clean without drying out or leaving a chemical residue with water only.
-Cleansers contain harsh chemicals and preservatives and this can play mayhem with your PH balance and leads to over-drying of your skin and wrinkles!
+Washing with water only doesn't dry out or aggravate your complexion in any way and is good for your skin.
+In fact.
+It clears away the makeup and grime, even eye makeup, and gives a thorough clean without drying out or leaving a chemical residue like you get with chemical cleansers.
+These cleansers contain harsh ingredients and preservatives to prolong shelf life and this can play mayhem with your PH balance and leads to over-drying of your skin and wrinkles!

 Using water only leaves your skin fresh and clean ready to be moisturized.
-I suggest using my Collagen Correction before you do as it really helps to prepare an absorbent base and helps the moisturizer to work as it should.”
+Then I suggest using my Collagen Correction before you moisturize as it really helps to prepare an absorbent base and helps the moisturizer to work as it should.”
 Maxine

 Kate's beauty guru says her lovely complexion is due to using a “flannel”-- i.e. a face cloth!
 We suggest the Warsh Cloth!